SS Tzenny Chandris

 SS Tzenny Chandris (or Jenny Chandris) was a cargo steamship.
 She was built in Japan in 1920 as Eastern Planet, and renamed Tzenny Chandris when she changed owners in 1937.

 Eastern Planet was one of numerous cargo ships that Japanese shipyards built for the United States Shipping Board around the end of the First World War.
 By 1937 she was one of many ships laid up in the James River.
 A syndicate led by the Greek shipowner John D. Chandris bought her, had her reconditioned, and renamed her.
 The supplement to the 1937 edition of Lloyd's Register of Shipping spells her name Jenny Chandris, but 1937 news sources all record it as Tzenny Chandris.

 In November 1937 Tzenny Chandris left North Carolina with a cargo for the Netherlands.
 A storm sank her in the Graveyard of the Atlantic, killing seven or eight of her crew.
-The United States Coast Guard cutter Mendota, guided by United States Navy and US Coast Guard aircraft, rescued 21 survivors.
+The United States Coast Guard cutter Mendota, guided by United States Navy and U.S. Coast Guard aircraft, rescued 21 survivors.